serpenscaput/wl9/DOOM Legions of Hell/DOOM Legions of Hell - README.txt

 worked, except for a few areas where it was out of memory.
 And in-game has super-slow frame rate.
 It took 10 minutes to load the shade tables.
 I hope you aren't running a computer like that, otherwise you might as well forget playing this game...
-Anyways, enjoy the game, and if you do run across any errors, email me at drewmccauley@charter.net just state the error, and leave a brief description of what you were doing and where you were in the game.
+Anyways, enjoy the game, and if you do run across any errors, email me at drewmccauley (at) charter.net just state the error, and leave a brief description of what you were doing and where you were in the game.
 It helps me reference what the error might be.